techidaily/site-ios-unlock/source/_posts/in-2024-unlock-iphone-12-pro-max-with-forgotten-passcode-different-methods-you-can-try-by-drfone-ios.md

 This app can help you factory reset your locked iPhone without iTunes in just a few minutes, and it is very easy to use.
 So, if you want to reset your device without any data loss, we recommend using this app.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tkpBmccvJ_Q?si=J7ellPL1G1l8Axi_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## iPhone Is Disabled?
 Here Is The Way To Unlock Disabled Apple iPhone 12 Pro Max

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OZQJUTr44rA?si=ADA0nD1VnXjR_sH0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part I: Is It Possible To Unlock A Disabled iPhone?